OddCanons/PoolParty/PoolParty.md

 ## Goals of PoPa

-* Combats are fast, easy to track, and dramatic, with variety by combatant type.
+* Combats are fast, easy to track, and dramatic, with variety by combatant type, including dangerous hordes and tricky boss battles.
 * Encourage party interaction.
 * Create action variety without analysis paralysis.
 * Attack types matter and may be needed in combination.